Aspergillus flavus: A Comprehensive Guide

 • When the plant is maturing when the moisture levels drop, the fungi start to colonize the internal tissues and continue to grow until the moisture level decrease to <15%.

-Laboratory Diagnosis for Aspergillus flavus
+Laboratory diagnosis of Aspergillus flavus

-Culture observation
+Culture and Colony observation

 • Sabouraud Dextrose Agar In the early days of growth (24-48 hours), the colonies are white with a soft velvety surface.
 After 4 days of growth, the colonies become raised and floccose at the center.
 On sporulation, the colonies appear yellowish-green because of the conidia color.
 Sclerotia are produced appearing white initially then they turn brown after 6 days of growth.
 Colonies are 55-70mmn in diameter